 7. Bake on a parchment- covered baking sheet for 5- 6 hours

 8. Allow to cool overnight & decorate to your heart’s content (I used clear glitter for ours)

 Since we’re going into the Holidays and loved ones will soon be asking for gift ideas (if they haven’t started already!)
 I thought I’d put together some suggestions, since it can be hard to know (or decide!) what to get the lil one for their first Christmas.
-Whether you prefer sentimental, practical, or just plain fun gifts, there’s something on this list for even the most pampered baby! (sorry, I couldn’t help myself!)
+Many people recommend getting them gifts that feature you, such as custom bobbleheads like your face, as it helps them to start piecing together the art of recognition and association.
+There are number of early skills that you can help them to develop using gifts, or you can stick to the usual motivations such as something sentimental, like memory quilts and personalised items, practical gifts like clothes and shoes, or just plain fun gifts, there’s something on this list for even the most pampered baby! (sorry, I couldn’t help myself!)

 Prices in CAD.

 For sentimental gift ideas, think of keepsakes that can be enjoyed each year: ornaments, hand and foot print kits, photo frames,etc. Below are two of my favourites for this year.

 Keep one for your tree or perfect for the Grandparents!